beporter/phpunit-coverage-tutorial/README.md

 ### Fixing the coverage report

-1. The first thing we want to do is isolate our only active test so that it only "covers" the method we intend it to.
+1. The first thing we want to do is isolate our active test so that it only "covers" the method we intend it to.
-	* _(Another [probably better] way to accomplish this is by using [test doubles](http://phpunit.de/manual/3.7/en/test-doubles.html) but this example is about `@covers`, so bear with me.)_
+	* _(Another [almost always better] way to accomplish this is by using [test doubles](http://phpunit.de/manual/3.7/en/test-doubles.html) but this example is about `@covers`, so bear with me.)_
 	* In `SampleClassTest.php`, find the comment `TUTORIAL#1` which should be around [`L106`](SampleClassTest.php#L106).
 	* Immediately below that line is a PHPUnit `@covers` annotation that has been disabled.
 	* Remove the `-disabled` from the annotation (so the whole clause reads `@covers SampleClass::printFibSequence`) and save the file.

-1. Now run the tests and refresh your code coverage report in your Terminal again: `./phpunit-runner.sh`
+1. Now run the tests again (`./phpunit-runner.sh`) and refresh the code coverage report in your Terminal.
 	* Back in your browser, the percentage of code covered should **drop**.
-	* Now our single test method is **only** covering the `printFibSequence()` method, and the incidental calls to the other class methods have been ignored.
+	* Now our `testPrintFibSequence()` test method is **only** covering the `printFibSequence()` method, and the incidental calls to the other class methods have been ignored.
 	* This gives us a more accurate picture of what we're really testing.
+	* Hovering your mouse over `aryToStr()`'s single line now reports only one test covering it.

-### Covering the other methods
+### Covering the remaining method

-In this tutorial, the hard work of writing the tests has been done for you, so all you need to do is enable them.
+In this tutorial the hard work of writing the tests has been done for you, so all you need to do is enable them.

  1. In `SampleClassTest.php`, find the line contain `TUTORIAL#2` which should be around [`L78`](SampleClassTest.php#L78) at the top of `testFib()`.

 1. Delete this entire line (which will cause this test to no longer be skipped) and save the file.

 1. Run your tests again (`./phpunit-runner.sh`), switch back to your browser and refresh the report.
-	* Our tests are green now!
+	* On the command line, our tests are almost green now!
-	* And in our coverage report, we've covered `fib()` in its entirety.
+	* In our coverage report, we've covered `fib()` in its entirety thanks to `testib()`.
-	* Hovering your mouse over `aryToStr()`'s single line now reports only one test covering it.

 ### BONUS: Data providers

-* If you take a look at the `testFib()` method, you'll notice that it has method arguments defined, and doesn't do any setup.
-It only calls the `assertEquals()` assertion with the provided arguments.
+* If you take a look at the now-active `testFib()` method, you'll notice that it has method arguments defined, and doesn't do any setup-- It only calls the `assertEquals()` assertion with the provided arguments.

 * The arguments come from a [data provider](http://phpunit.de/manual/3.7/en/writing-tests-for-phpunit.html#writing-tests-for-phpunit.data-providers), which is another method in the test class that returns an array of "data sets" that should be fed to the test method.